-Also, remember that regardless of how talented an investor you may be, it’s impossible to master every skill and learn every piece of knowledge there is to know.
+Also, remember that regardless of how talented an investor you may be, it’s impossible to master every skill and piece of advice.
 Surrounding yourself with people who have complementary skill sets and knowledge can help you establish yourself and diversify your investment expertise.

 Building a professional network requires much more effort and tact than simply exchanging business cards at a networking event.
 If you’re a first-time investor with little-to-no industry connections, you’ll have to work hard to demonstrate that you’re serious about the success of your investments.

-While a lot of networking success boils down to a high amount of emotional intelligence and a charismatic personality, there are many steps you can take to improve your chances of making a strong impression on potential connections.
+Networking success boils down to a high amount of emotional intelligence and a charismatic personality.
+However, there are many steps you can take to improve your chances of making a strong connection.
 Here are just a few things you can do to help establish your investment network.